 For any self-published authors out there – I have blogged on Off The Shelf Book Promotions about publicising your book on Twitter.
+This post gives basic Twitter tips for writers, to help you hit the ground running when you sign up to Twitter.

 Debbie’s book Sell Your Books aims to help self-published authors market their books.
 It is concise, well-written and chockablock with useful tips, from identifying your target market, planning your strategy to getting media coverage.
 While it is a must-buy for those who have published their own books, it also contains plenty of tips for those who are working with a publisher.